tufstraka/bitchanga/README.md

 1. **Sign Up**
    - Register as a **Builder** or an **Investor**.
-   - Pay a small platform fee to access exclusive features.

 2. **For Builders**
    - Submit your project details, including goals and milestones.